Shopify/shopify_app/docs/shopify_app/authentication.md

 OAuth process by exchanging the current user's [session token (shopify id token)](https://shopify.dev/docs/apps/auth/session-tokens) for an
 [access token](https://shopify.dev/docs/apps/auth/access-token-types/online.md) to make authenticated Shopify API queries.
 This can replace authorization code grant flow completely if you also take advantage of [Shopify managed installation](https://shopify.dev/docs/apps/auth/installation#shopify-managed-installation).

+To enable token exchange authorization strategy, you can follow the steps in ["New embedded app authorization strategy"](/README.md#new-embedded-app-authorization-strategy).
+Upon completion of the token exchange to get the access token, [post authenticated tasks](#post-authenticate-tasks) will be run.

 Learn more about:
 - [How token exchange works](https://shopify.dev/docs/apps/auth/get-access-tokens/token-exchange)